anantasty/ignite-cli/docs/docs/07-cli.md

 **Options**

 ```
+      --check-dependencies   Verify that cached dependencies have not been modified since they were downloaded
       --clear-cache          Clear the build cache (advanced)
   -c, --config string        Ignite config file (default: ./config.yml)
   -f, --force-reset          Force reset of the app state on start and every source change
   -h, --help                 help for serve
       --home string          Home directory used for blockchains
   -p, --path string          path of the app (default ".")
       --proto-all-modules    Enables proto code generation for 3rd party modules used in your chain
   -r, --reset-once           Reset of the app state on first start
   -v, --verbose              Verbose output
 ```

 **SEE ALSO**